RobertEads/CSCE435-Group_16-Final_Project/Report.md

 Like Shawn for merge sort, I also opted to assess the average time per rank in relation to the number of processors instead of total time since total time invariably increases with the addition of processors, as it represents an aggregate of all times across all processors.

-For this analysis, I examined weak scaling using 2^16 elements across all four input types (sorted, reverse sorted, randomized, and 1% perturbed).
-It is evident that as the number of processors increases, the sorted array consistently exhibits the fastest runtime.
-This scenario represents the optimal condition for bubble sort, as it involves zero swaps for elements.
-The efficiency of this input type remains largely unaffected by the increase in processors, given its inherently efficient nature.
-The next fastest is the 1% perturbed input, which demonstrates a noticeable increase in runtime as the number of processors grows.
-The subsequent rankings alternate between reverse sorted and randomized inputs, as expected, considering they require a greater number of swaps.
-Reverse sorted input is relatively insensitive to the number of processors, as it consistently involves the maximum number of swaps.
+For this analysis, I begin with the weak scaling graphs for MPI across input types.
+First, we look at the randomly sorted arrays.
+The general trend is that most lines remain constant over the increase in the number of processors.
+Looking at the comp function, the largest input size (2^28) takes much longer by a much larger margin than the other differences which is likely because of other overhead in the large input size.
+The second largest input size (2^26) also takes much longer than the other input sizes.
+When examining the comm graph, you can see that the increase in time overall is mostly because of the communication involved with a much larger input size.
+Data initialization seems to parallelize well given that it decreases over the increased number of processors for all input sizes.
-FIX ME!
+For the sorted array, there is a similar trend except there seems to be an outlier for 2^26 input size at 2^9 processors.
+There is a similar trend for the reverse sorted arrays with a spike at 2^10 processors for 2^28 input size.
+The 1% perturbed graphs follow very closely to the reverse sorted graphs except that they are slightly more variant throughout.

 #### RANDOM INPUT ARRAY